SukanshiGarg/Frontend_Dev/README.md

 # Open in VS Code
 cd Frontend_Dev

-# Run any HTML file using Live Server or open in your browser
+# Run with Live Server or open any .html file directly